Quick Start

 Tips for Students

-Review the last summary or ask Arco what you should bring back into focus.
+Review the last Lesson Notes or ask Arco what you should bring back into focus.

 Record, put the device aside, and focus on playing.

-Skim the summary, correct anything important, and review the main assignments.
+Skim the Lesson Notes, correct anything important, and review the main assignments.

 Ask Arco to turn lesson notes into a practice plan, warm-up routine, or review checklist.